pik-gane/vodle/README.md

 * add option functionality
 * redirect vodle.it to sandstorm.pik-potsdam.de
 * use local couchdb, https://hub.docker.com/_/couchdb
+* add better explanations, also for result
+* notify on top when abstaining or when rating less than half at positive rating or when low consensus
 * choose between proxies
 ```
 "https://08d90024-c549-4940-86ea-1fb7f7d76dc6-bluemix.cloudantnosqldb.appdomain.cloud/maxparc"